Project introduction and background information

 Objective and expected outcomes

-1) Make a thorough analysis of the current engineering communication education across 12 BSc programs of University Twente, by retrieving detailed information at course level from Osiris and by interviewing a minimum of 12 teachers, 12 students and 6 working field committee members.
+1) Make a thorough analysis of the current engineering communication education across 12 BSc programs of University Twente, by retrieving detailed information at course level from Osiris and by interviewing a minimum of 12 lecturers, 12 students and 6 working field committee members.

 2) Based on input from Objective 1 and literature review build a community to explore and define overarching ideas and concepts that form the basis for a generic framework for engineering communication education regardless of the type of engineering programme, and exchange best practices and discuss cases at recurrent meetings